 Create a Range Chart in SSRS

 - Values: Any Numeric (Metric) value such as Total Sales, Sale amount, Number of Customers, Tax etc. All these values will be aggregated using an aggregate function (Sum, Avg, Count etc).
-This is because we are grouping them with the category group items.
+It is because we are grouping them with the category group items.

 - Category Group: Please specify the Column name on which you want to partition you the Bubble Chart.